open-telemetry/opamp-spec/specification.md

 "Content-Encoding: gzip" in that case.
 Server implementations MUST honour the "Content-Encoding" header and MUST support gzipped or uncompressed request bodies.

-The Server MAY compress the response if the Client indicated it can accept compressed response via the "Accept-Encoding" header.
+The Server SHOULD compress the response if the Client indicated it can accept compressed response via the "Accept-Encoding" header.

 ## AgentToServer and ServerToAgent Messages